gregdetre/healthyselfjournal/docs/reference/INIT_FLOW.md

 - `ANTHROPIC_API_KEY` is missing (required for the default Anthropic LLM), or
 - STT backend resolves to `cloud-openai` and `OPENAI_API_KEY` is missing.

-If stdin is not a TTY, the CLI aborts with instructions to run `examinedlifejournal init`.
+If stdin is not a TTY, the CLI aborts with instructions to run `healthyselfjournal init`.

 Notes:
 - `.env` and `.env.local` are autoloaded on package import; values set there satisfy detection.